openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

   FreeIPA.
 This sets up the 'overcloud_domain_name' configuration option in undercloud.conf .
 Note: This also affects `CloudDomain` in the `cloud-names.yaml` template used by the `overcloud-deploy` role.
+- `undercloud_cloud_domain`: The domain configured for use by containerized undercloud via the tripleo client's `--local-domain` option.
+It is unset by default.
 - `tripleo_ui_secure_access`: Defaults to false due to the self signed certificate and usability issues.
 See the tripleo-quickstart documentation `accessing the undercloud` for details.
 - `undercloud_docker_registry_host`: <`docker_registry_host`> -- registry host/port